-The base ingredients are the same although different cooks use differing quantities and maybe a couple of bold Southern cooks may add something most of us would balk at.
-Cornbread freezes well so making it ahead and freezing is perfectly acceptable as long as you make the dressing fresh on Thanksgiving morning.
+The base ingredients are the same, Cornbread and Chicken broth, although different cooks use differing quantities and maybe a couple of bold Southern cooks may add something most of us would balk at.

 At our house, all the guest bring their own to-go plates on Thanksgiving so they can take dressing and other scrumptious Thanksgiving food home with them.

 See the video below but let me tell you about it first!
-I threw the camera up as a last minute thought when I was getting ready to mix up the dressing.
-After I reviewed it I decided to share it anyway because my whole point is so you can see the consistency more than the ingredients.
-Of course you can adjust the ingredients to suit your family’s taste.
+I threw the camera up as a last minute thought when I was getting ready to mix up the dressing on Thanksgiving morning.
+I am making a whole lot of Cornbread Dressing for the crowd we host on Thanksgiving but I always send Dressing home with folks so I make extra for that purpose.

 My dressing goes in the oven soupy but it’s tender and moist when done.
 Personally I do not like dressing which is the consistency of gingerbread or that you can slice like bread.

 Print or Download our Southern Cornbread Dressing Recipe below

 - 6 Cups Crumbled Cornbread

 - 1 Cups Chopped celery